 Bernal tipped for greatness by five-time Tour winner Hinault

-Colombia's rider Egan Bernal has been tipped for potential greatness by five-time Tour de France winner Bernard HinaultColombia's rider Egan Bernal has been tipped for potential greatness by five-time Tour de France winner Bernard Hinault (AFP Photo/JEFF PACHOUD)
+Bernard Hinault says Egan Bernal can join the pantheon of Tour de France greatsBernard Hinault says Egan Bernal can join the pantheon of Tour de France greats (AFP Photo/Anne-Christine POUJOULAT)

-Brussels (AFP) - Egan Bernal will top the Tour de France podium in Paris and is young enough to surpass any of the race's legends, French great Bernard Hinault told AFP on Sunday.
+Brussels (AFP) - Colombian rider Egan Bernal is young enough to surpass any of the Tour de France legends, French great Bernard Hinault told AFP on Sunday.

-He is amazingly the last Frenchman to win the Tour de France back in 1985 when he clinched his record equalling fifth tour.
-He believes Bernal could surpass him.
+Hinault is amazingly the last Frenchman to win the Tour de France, back in 1985, when he clinched his record-equalling fifth title.

 "There's Eddy Merckx, Jacques Anquetil, me and Miguel Indurain, but there's no reason someone else won't win five.